 Burke pioneered a new field of medicine called molecular prosthetics to treat currently incurable diseases caused by loss of protein function.
 To enable this field, Burke created a 3-D printer for molecules, and his recent discovery of methods for replacing missing proteins with molecular prostheses are steps toward new treatments for anemia and cystic fibrosis.

-Burke completed his undergraduate studies at Johns Hopkins University in 1998 and his Ph.D. at Harvard University in 2003.
-After completing his medical degree at Harvard Medical School, he joined he faculty in the Department of Chemistry at the University of Illinois in June of 2005.
+After earning an undergraduate degree at Johns Hopkins University in 1998 and a Ph.D. at Harvard University in 2003, Burke also completed a medical degree at Harvard Medical School.
+In 2005, he joined he faculty in the Department of Chemistry at the University of Illinois.

 The iCON Awards celebrate the accomplishments of outstanding innovators and leaders whose work provides the basis for life sciences developments worldwide.
-Professor Burke is being honored for his pioneering work in molecular prosthetics.
 The iCON awards ceremony will take place September 26, 2019, at the Chicago Botanic Garden.